-Hearing the news that your cancer can’t be cured is always very difficult.
-It can bring up many feelings and emotions.
+Coping with the news that your cancer can't be cured

 Some people find it easier to talk to someone outside their family.
-If you think this would be helpful you can contact our cancer support specialists - they will be able to talk things through with you.
+If you think this would be helpful, you can talk to your doctor or specialist nurse, or you can search for a useful support organisation to contact.
+They will be able to talk things through with you.

-Dying with cancer doesn’t mean that you have less need for love, companionship, friendship and fun.
-For many people, partners, family and friends become even more important and are a vital source of support and reassurance at this difficult time.
+When you’re reaching the end of your life, it doesn’t mean that you have less need for love, companionship, friendship and fun.
+For many people, partners, family and friends become even more important and are a vital source of support and reassurance.

-However, people who have cancer sometimes feel that a lot of responsibility rests with them.
+People who have cancer or another serious illness sometimes feel that a lot of responsibility rests with them.
 They may feel that they are the one who has to be strong.
-They have to start the difficult conversations and help other people to face the illness, even though they are the one who is ill.
+They have to start the difficult conversations and help other people face the illness, even though they are the one who is ill.

 You can choose the people who you want to talk to and who you feel will be able to support you.
 You only need to share as much as you want to, and at a time when you feel ready.

-There’s no easy way to talk to children or grandchildren about your cancer and the fact that you are dying.
+There’s no easy way to talk to children or grandchildren about the fact that you’re very ill and nearing the end of your life.
 It’s often best to be as open with them as you can, and give information appropriate to their age.

 It may be very hard to keep positive and be optimistic if you live alone.
 Even though you may value your independence, being ill can make you feel very lonely.